nitin27may/StretchTracker/docs/getting-started.md

 {: .highlight }
 > **How It Works**
 >
-> The Stretch Reminder App uses advanced computer vision and machine learning to verify your stretching movements.
+> The Stretch Tracker App uses advanced computer vision and machine learning to verify your stretching movements.
 When it's time to stretch, the app will analyze your movements through the webcam, using:
 >
 > 1. **Computer vision algorithms** to detect motion patterns
 > 2. **Machine learning models** to recognize specific stretching poses